 Strava is basically a bit like a social network for outdoorsy people.
 But instead of sharing memes and snaps of your dog, you can record your runs or rides while sharing the highlights with your mates.

-You can track your activities while seeing all of your stats like your speed and distance.
-You can see how you went on different sub-sections as well.
+You can track your activities while seeing all of your stats like your speed and distance, plus monitor you went on different sub-sections as well.
 This app is compatible with a lot of GPS watches and other activity trackers which is a bonus.
-If you’ve got a Suunto watch, they’ve got a similar app called Suunto Movescount which might be a good choice for you instead.

 Strava also has a really easy to use interface, so you can get the hang of it pretty quickly without any dramas.

-WillyWeather comes out on top because according to the tech heads in the Snowys Team, it displays information in a way that’s functional and easy to use.
-WillyWeather offers a little more detail such as BOM satellite and radar plus detailed rain, tide, UV and wind forecasts.
+WillyWeather is functional and easy to use and offers a little more detail such as BOM satellite and radar plus detailed rain, tide, UV and wind forecasts.
 It also provides information on sunrise and sunset times, and the moon phases – so it’s better suited to outdoor activities such as hiking.